Kabe0/AVObj/README.md

 ##Features of AVObject

 *   Based on the Object.create() method for cleaner prototyping
+*   Class strutured object building, allowing the ablity to extend other objects.
 *   Support for extending and creating objects with ease.
 [Wiki Info](https://github.com/Kabe0/AVObj/wiki/2.-Inheritance-Problem)
 *   Simple syntax for creating getter/setter properties
 *   Support for the singleton pattern